 Social Entrepreneurs are often caught in a quagmire of legal and tax policy issues.
 Social enterprises are not typically non-profit or for-profit—rather, they are essentially hybrids attempting to be financially sustainable, with substantially all of their profits going back into their work to implement social change.
-Yet tax policy does not make the distinction between social entrepreneur entities and ordinary for-profit businesses.
+Yet tax policy & regulatory requirements do not make the distinction between social entrepreneur entities and ordinary for-profit businesses.
 Additionally, social entrepreneurs frequently find it difficult to obtain financial support from both business lenders and grant making bodies because of their often confused legal status, thus limiting their social impact.

 At Ashoka, Jonathan Ng, Sachin Malhan and Sarah Voelkl quickly realized the opportunity to pair up with NYU School of Law’s Professor Deborah Burand who was just beginning to scratch the surface to address this need for clarity through her over-subscribed International Transaction Clinic.

 NYU and Ashoka showed an unrelenting passion for the project, working in the most collaborative and innovative partnership our Foundation has ever had the privilege of witnessing.